gitusercz/Fosta/README.md

 [Variance](https://en.wikipedia.org/wiki/Variance)  is a measure of [dispersion](https://en.wikipedia.org/wiki/Statistical_dispersion "Statistical dispersion"), meaning it is a measure of how far a set of numbers is spread out from their average value.

 ### 6.2 On "Fosta"
 This is a name coined by a frustrated SW developer earlier.
 He created a website to log end user complaints for the faulty work of the Hungarian Post.
-[The webpage is down.]([https://444.hu/2019/12/03/egy-kiborult-programozo-ugy-dontott-felveszi-a-harcot-a-magyar-postaval-ebbol-lett-a-fosta](https://444.hu/2019/12/03/egy-kiborult-programozo-ugy-dontott-felveszi-a-harcot-a-magyar-postaval-ebbol-lett-a-fosta))
+[The webpage is down.](https://444.hu/2019/12/03/egy-kiborult-programozo-ugy-dontott-felveszi-a-harcot-a-magyar-postaval-ebbol-lett-a-fosta)

+Use this SW with caution and as you wish.

+Best regards,
+Attila Czibere

+2023-06